 Adderall is the brand name for the medication that is a blend of dextroamphetamine and amphetamine.
-It is a common drug for the treatment of ADHD and, as such, is often readily available to kids and young adults.
-Adderall serves as a stimulant to the central nervous system It triggers the brain to release dopamine (just like cocaine does) and norepinephrine.
+It serves as a stimulant to the central nervous system and triggers the brain to release dopamine (just like cocaine does) and norepinephrine.
 For people suffering from ADHD, the release of these chemicals in the brain increases focus and concentration.
-In the proper dosage, Adderall can provide much needed calm and focus for people with ADHD.
+With the proper dosage, Adderall can provide much needed calm and focus for people with ADHD.

-Of course, once the high wears off, the user is transported back to their “normal” mental state.
+With Adderall, once the high wears off, the user is transported back to their “normal” mental state and often with a heightened sense of depression.
 In many cases, users of Adderall are attempting to escape reality or take a shortcut to success.
-But inevitably, the effects of the Adderall wear off, forcing the user back into their reality, often with a heightened sense of depression.
 That rapid change in mental state from euphoria to reality is jarring and leaves the user craving that euphoric feeling.
-Even if the user’s current reality isn’t unpleasant, it can rarely compete with the artificially positive, almost manic, happiness that accompanies the high.
+Even if the user’s current reality isn’t unpleasant, it can rarely compete with the manic happiness that accompanies the high.
 The ability to escape reality to a world without pain, anxiety or fear is a powerful attraction.
-It is easy to see why users choose to spend more and more time in the high state, avoiding their reality whenever possible.
+It is easy to see why users choose to spend more and more time in the high state, avoiding their reality as often as possible.

 Because many abusers of Adderall are kids or young adults, they often don’t give much thought to the long-term effects of Adderall on their body and their brain.
-However, Adderall addiction can have a severe mental and physical impact on the user.
+The reality is, Adderall addiction can have a severe mental and physical impact on the user.
 Since Adderall use increases the heart rate, it has been associated with heart failure.
-If Adderall is snorted, it causes damage to the lining of the nose, leading to nosebleeds, loss of smell and, in some cases, a destruction of the nasal cartilage.
-Injecting Adderall puts the user at risk for HIV or hepatitis from shared or unsterile needles.
+Snorting Adderall causes damage to the lining of the nose, leading to nosebleeds, loss of smell and even destruction of the nasal cartilage.
+Injecting Adderall puts the user at risk for HIV or hepatitis from shared and unsterile needles.

-As with all drugs, once Adderall wears off, the individual “crashes,” experiencing severe fatigue and depression.
-Over time, the human brain is remarkably adaptable.
-The more Adderall a user ingests, the more the brain adapts to the increased dopamine and norepinephrine.
+As with all drugs, once Adderall wears off, the individual “crashes,” experiencing severe fatigue and depression over time.
+The human brain is remarkably adaptable so the more Adderall a user ingests, the more the brain adapts to the increased dopamine and norepinephrine.
 This adaptation requires the user to increase their Adderall intake over time to maintain their high, which can lead to addiction.